joelchan/inst126-intro-programming-notes/_sources/Problem-Formulation.md

 Notice how it is possible to formulate it to think about substeps/operations that we know how to do already (check if number is odd)!
 This is a key heuristic for a good problem formulation.

-Let's look at slightly more complex example that we *definitely* don't know how to code yet.
+Now let's look at slightly more complex example that we *definitely* don't know how to code yet.
 I'm going to give you a bunch of birth certificates (N=500,000), and I want you to tell me what the top 50 and top 10 baby names are, because I want to choose names that are recognizable (i.e., in the top 50), but not too common (top 10):
 1. What are the main substeps/**operations** in this problem?
 2. What **data** is going in/out of the operations?
 3. What is the **logical flow** of how they fit together?